smolprotecc/frwc-assets/README.md

 Assets belonging to the Forgotten Runes Wizard's Cult project; added here only to facilitate building.

-- So much universe and so little time. - Wizard-206.
+*So much universe and so little time. - Wizard-206*